 The big bright thing was up like advertised, the wind basically non-existent.
 The big bright thing illuminated the landscape before us.

 I snatched Jon’s telephoto lens again.
 I wanted to get up close to the mountains now when the big bright thing lit them up.
-I was in Døråldalen, but could extend my reach to Rondane.
+I was in Døråldalen but could extend my reach to Rondane.

 Getting so close is pure awesomeness.
-I asked the guys to climb up there so I could get a size reference, but no such luck :) Seeing that it would take several hours to get there, I can understand why they weren’t that excited to that idea.
+I asked the guys to climb up there so I could get a size reference, but no such luck :) Seeing that it would take several hours to get there, I can understand why they weren’t that excited about that idea.

 If I were to guess, this frame of the mountain is at least 400 meters high.
 Probably more like 6-700 meters.
 Hard to say without any references.

 The clouds came and went all the time.
 I got a shot of Diger-ronden, which is about 2015 meters above sea level.
 If you look closely, you can see a cairn at the top on the right.
 They are usually about 1 meter high.
 That would give you a decent reference point on how tall it is.

 To the right of the Digerronden, we can see Nørdre Smedhamran (1898 masl).
 It looks so cool with its ridges and deep textures.
 To the left, we can see the foot of Digerronden.

 It’s hard to convey how big the mountain is, so I made a giant panorama of Rondane.
 Keep in mind that I stand around 16km from it.
 I shot 8 horizontal photos and stitched it together.
 Making it 81 megapixels big.
 You can view the full size and zoom in very close on this Google+ post.